nhumrich/blog/_drafts/openwest_papers.md

 **Full Description:**

 This presentation will walk through a history of major devops changes such as Package Management, Configuration Managers (such as Chef), VMs, containers, and Docker.
-In the presentation, we will discuss each one, how it changed the game, and its downsides.
+In the presentation, we will discuss each one, how it changed the game, and the downsides of using it.
 Learn why containers are so great from a devops point of view.
 We will talk about the problems containers aim to solve as well as why Docker was created and what it adds to the container world.
 We will also talk about rkt and the Open Container Initiative and what this means for the future.

 ## It works fine for me!